maiyahershey/technicalwritingresources/README.md

-# technicalwritingresources
+# Write Right
-This is a repo for selected resources on technical writing and documentation
+This is a collection of selected useful resources on technical writing, documentation, and information architecture